I Can’t Clean My Home Without the Bissell Pet Hair Eraser—the Handheld Vacuum Every Pet Parent Needs

 How does the Bissell Pet Hair Eraser work?

-As a cordless vacuum, the Pet Hair Eraser is powered by a rechargeable lithium ion battery.
+A cordless vacuum, the Pet Hair Eraser draws power from a rechargeable lithium ion battery.
 Plug it in using the included wall outlet and allow it to fully charge before use.
 It’s also bagless—when you turn the vacuum on, it sucks dirt and hair up into a clear collection chamber (so you can see exactly how much hair your fur baby has left behind for you).
-The Pet Hair Eraser uses three layers of filtration that you can wash and reuse to keep suction power going strong.
+The Pet Hair Eraser uses a three-layered filter that you can wash and reuse to keep suction power going strong.

 Bissell Pet Hair Eraser features